EthanSargent/Strategic-Subject-Algorithm/README.md

 # Strategic-Subject-Algorithm
 A regression analysis of the Chicago Police Department's strategic subject algorithm.
-For an in-depth report, see the file report.pdf in the report folder.
-For a slide deck, see the presentation folder.
-Exploratory data analysis was done in EDA.ipynb, and all my modeling was done in regression.ipynb.
+For more information, see my [report](report/report.pdf).
+For a slide deck, see my [presentation](presentation/presentation.pdf).
+My code is divided into [exploratory data analysis](EDA.ipynb), and [modeling](regression.ipynb).